Nutil/DuckieTV/ESOF-docs/Software Tests.md

 # Degree of Testability

-> More than the act of testing, the act of designing tests is one of the best bug preventers known.
-The thinking that must be done to create a useful test can discover and eliminate bugs before they are coded – indeed, test-design thinking can discover and eliminate bugs at every stage in the creation of software, from conception to specification, to design, coding and the rest. – Boris Beizer

 Unfortunately DuckieTV is not well tested.
 Its tests haven't been updated for more than 9 months even with new features being released.
 It will be a hard task to discuss certain topics regarding this main topic, but we will do our best.

 ## Controllability